RylandAdams/OpenAiChatAssistant/README.md

 # ℹ️ Description

-Web app the utilizes the power of Open AI's API to create a ChatGPT Clone!
+Web app that utilizes the power of Open AI's API to create a ChatGPT Clone!

 # 📸 Component Diagram